The AR As A “Sporting Rifle,” The Marketing Says Bullshit

 “They are a sporting rifle.
 And it’s something that a lot of people for purposes of going out target shooting — in my state they use them to shoot prairie dogs and, you know, other types of varmints.” — Senator John Thune, (R-SD)

 “If you talk to the people that own it, killing feral pigs in the, whatever, the middle of Louisiana.
 They’ll wonder: ‘Why would you take it away from me?’” — Senator Bill Cassidy, (R-LA)

 Such comments leads to an obvious question.
 Are such weapons marketed as sports hunting weapons?
 Do manufacturers of such guns present them with such sexy nicknames as “Prairie Dog Destroyer” or “Feral Pig Punisher”?

-It takes but minimal research to see that the marketing for such weapons emphasizes not their ability to kill rodents and other animal pests, but rather people.
-They often do so in openly militaristic terms emphasizing battle, war and revolution or just flat out suggesting that their purpose is for your to resist a government that you have decided has gone too far.
+It takes but minimal research to see that the marketing for such weapons emphasizes not their ability to kill rodents, and other animal pests, but rather people.
+They often do so in openly militaristic terms emphasizing battle, war and revolution or just flat out suggesting that their purpose is for you to resist a government that you have decided has gone too far.
 I have compiled some basic examples.